Introduction

 On 6 March 2014 the President signed Executive Order 13660 allowing to sanction any individual or entity responsible for or complicit in actions that undermine the democratic process or threaten the peace, security and stability of Ukraine.
 The full text of EO can be found here.
 This was expanded on 17 March 2014 and 20 March 2014 by Executive Orders 13661 & 13662 enabling the targeting of Russian entities and individuals, including both Russian and Crimean officials, individual businessmen, banks and commercial companies.
 These three EOs were subsequently implemented by Regulation (31 CFR part 589).
 In July 2015, OFAC designated five Crimean port operators and one sea ferry operator pursuant to Executive Order 13685.
 The seaports affected are at Kerch, Sevastopol, Feodosia, Evpatoria and Yalta.
 The US has extended its targeted sanctions against senior Russian officials, businessmen and state-owned companies until 6 March 2017.
 The White House's notice on the extension is here.
 The list of Specially Designated Nationals (SDN List) has steadily grown and the latest list can be found on US treasury website.
 More information on the designations can be found here and a link to the OFAC search facility is provided here.

-The US authorities adopt the approach that designations extend to any entity owned or controlled by designated persons.
-An entity which is not itself listed but is owned directly or indirectly by a blocked person with a 50% or more interest is considered as a blocked person.
+The US authorities adopt the approach that designations extend to any entity owned by designated persons.
+An entity which is not itself listed but is owned directly or indirectly by a blocked person with a 50% or more interest individually or in aggregate is considered as a blocked person.
 Caution is required when dealing with a non-blocked entity in which one or more blocked persons has a significant interest.
 For more information see US OFAC Guidance published on 13 August 2014.

 Sectoral Sanctions - SSI List